lyndon025/playtested/src/content/article/2023-09-21-new-dlc-for-snowbreak-containment-zone-announced-with-participation-at-tgs-2023.md

 ---
-title: "New DLC for Snowbreak: Containment Zone announced with participation at TGS 2023"
+author: lyndonguitar
+category: Review
-description: "The Tokyo Game Show, known for its greatest and the latest in gaming announcements, will be the stage where Snowbreak’s newest and biggest DLC takes spotlight."
+description: The Tokyo Game Show, known for its greatest and the latest in gaming announcements, will be the stage where Snowbreak’s newest and biggest DLC takes spotlight.
+featured: false
 pubDate: 2023-09-21
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "snowbreak:-containment-zone"]
+tags:
-featured: false
+- taptap
+- snowbreak:-containment-zone
-thumb: ""
+thumb: ''
+title: 'New DLC for Snowbreak: Containment Zone announced with participation at TGS 2023'
 ---

 The Tokyo Game Show, known for its greatest and the latest in gaming announcements, will be the stage where Snowbreak’s newest and biggest DLC takes spotlight.